pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 # Geography and Climate:

-Located within the harsh [[Irasnian Wastes]], Ergon faces an unforgiving desert climate with scorching temperatures during the day and freezing nights.
+Located within the harsh [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]], Ergon faces an unforgiving desert climate with scorching temperatures during the day and freezing nights.
 The city's unique location within [[Zarinesh's Hand]] offers some protection against these harsh conditions, while its oasis provides life-sustaining water for its inhabitants.

 > [!read] As you enter Helix Plaza, you're immediately struck by the vibrant atmosphere of this bustling market.
 Exotic spices fill the air with their intoxicating aroma, while street performers entertain passersby with feats of acrobatics and sleight-of-hand.
 Merchants display their unique wares, crafted from scavenged parts of [[Zarinesh's Hand]], drawing curious onlookers and potential buyers alike.